You can save the contents of a notebook instance to GitHub to back up your notebook, as well as make it available to others to use.

 When prompted, paste in the URL for your GitHub repository that you copied earlier.
 Then click Clone.

 Your notebook instance shows your repository as a new folder.
-If you do not see your cloned GitHub repository as a folder, click the Refresh file list button, as shown below:
+If you do not see your cloned GitHub repository as a folder, click the Refresh File List button.

 Add a new notebook to your notebook instance.